This Help Article covers:

 To Invoice using Get Costs

-Invoicing using Get Costs is the same as Invoicing for a Charge Up.
+Invoicing using Get Costs is the same as Invoicing for a Charge Up Job.
 Labour and/or Materials used for the Job are pulled into the Charge Up Invoice using Get Cost and a Price Rule is applied to that Labour and/or Materials to calculate the Sell Price, for more information on adding a Charge Up Invoice, see the Help Article: "Sales - Charge Up Jobs - Sales Invoice (Add - Edit)"

 To Invoice using an Ad-Hoc line